The heart of our parish life is found in its spirituality, and the expression of this goes through and beyond the daily celebration of the Mass.

 The SVP group (Society of St Vincent De Paul) meets approximately fortnightly, as announced, co-ordinating their work in support of the elderly, the sick and the needy.
 Contact Bob via the Parish Office for more information.

 The Legion of Mary meets as announced at St Mary's and exercises a great ministry of prayer and visiting.

 A new Eco Group has been established to consider environmental issues in line with the papal document "Laudato Si" (2015).

 From time to time we also put on social activities for our parishioners and friends, to build and celebrate that sense of community which is so important to our identity as a parish family, and as the family of God.
 We have had Irish nights, quizzes, Race nights and Christmas concerts, to name but a few.

-Several parishioners have been trained in the use of the defibrillators which have been installed in Holy Cross (and will soon be added at St Mary's) church for the added safety of our people.
+Several parishioners have been trained in the use of the defibrillators which have been installed in Holy Cross and St Mary's churches for the added safety of our people.